 Please stay safe.

-We have taken as many measures as practical to ensure our current working practices are as hygienic as possible: keeping a minimum of staff in the office and everyone else working from home, we are regularly cleaning down all surfaces in the office, chapel of rest and mortuary and have hand-sanitizer and hand washing facilities available for frequent use.
+We have taken as many measures as practical to ensure our current working practices are as hygienic as possible: some staff are working from home, we regularly clean down all surfaces in the office, chapel of rest and mortuary and have hand-sanitizer and hand washing facilities available for frequent use.

 We request that you do not come to the office, and request that instead, you telephone or email.
 If you plan to come to the office we ask that you maintain social distancing, wear a mask and we will do the same.
 We are happy to work with you in whatever way you feel safest including telephone or video appointments and working by email.